S-HEMANTH-REDDY/Distributed_Operating_System_Principles_Actor_Project/README.md

 Interpretation

-A CPU-to-real-time ratio of 4.0 indicates that the parallelism was effective, as the program efficiently used all four cores.
+A CPU-to-real-time ratio of 6.7 indicates that the parallelism was effective, as the program efficiently used all four cores.
 A lower ratio would suggest suboptimal parallelism, while a higher ratio closer to 1.0 would imply limited or no parallelism.

 Largest Problem Solved

-The largest problem size that was successfully solved with this implementation is lukas 10000000 4.
-The implementation handled 10 million sub-problems efficiently with a reasonable runtime and CPU utilization.
+The largest problem size that was successfully solved with this implementation is lukas 1000000000 5 where it used 3-4 cores.

 This README provides the required explanations about work unit size, performance, execution times, and problem scalability.
 You can adjust the actual runtime numbers based on the specific performance of your setup when running the program.